donkirkby/book-blender/README.md

 * [Beyond Lies the Wub], by Philip K. Dick - why we should be cautious with alien first contact.
 (2,600 words)

+### Shuffled Pages Puzzle
+A more challenging puzzle is the shuffled pages puzzle.
+Print out one of these PDFs, and cut each page in four.
+Then read the pages to figure out which order they go in to make a sensible story.
+The page numbers are no longer numbers, but they might at least help you check your final answer.

+* [The Advocate's Wedding-Day], by Catherine Crowe - a guilty conscience ruins success.
+(29 pages)
+* [The Owl's Ear], by Erckmann-Chatrian - a mountainous mystery.
+(21 pages)
+* [The Signal-Man], by Charles Dickens - a mysterious vision haunts a railway worker.
+(26 pages)

+If you get stuck, you can check the [shuffled pages solutions].

+### Sorted Words Example
-As an example, here's the first section of The Fox and The Grapes, by Aesop:
+Here's the first section of The Fox and The Grapes, by Aesop:

 [![fox-start]][fox-start]